 Reduce/ prevent medical conditions such as uterus infections and testicular cancer

 When should I get my pet neutered?

-This can be very different depending on your individual pet.
-Every pet is different so, deciding when the right time for your fury friend is usually best discussed with your vet.
+This can be very different depending on your pet.
+Every pet is different so, deciding when the right time for your furry friend is usually best discussed with your vet.

-Most dogs are able to be neutered from 6 months and female dogs are usually advised to be neutered after their first season.
+Most dogs can be neutered from 6 months and female dogs are usually advised to be neutered after their first season.

 In most cases, cats can be neutered after 4 months.
 It is recommended that they are kept indoors until they are neutered to prevent any unwanted litters.